SCUBA ADVENTURES IN PLAYA

 CERTIFIED TO GO SCUBA DIVING?

 A: If you are not certified, then you will need to take the Discover Scuba Diving course, which will entitle you to dive with a divemaster on this trip only for depths of up to 30 feet.
-However, it will not certify you to dive in Cozumel, in the Cenotes, or at night - you'll need to be certified to do those type of dives.
+However, it will not certify you to dive in Cozumel, or in the Cenotes - you'll need to be certified to do those type of dives.
 Get Certified in Playa del Carmen!